brunohoske/TaskManager/README.md

 ![image](https://github.com/brunohoske/TaskManager/assets/124783417/17ddecef-55bf-41ce-a792-ee39ac7b659d)

-Additionally, it's possible to configure the database so everyone can test this program by entering the database username and password in the "DB Config" section.
+Additionally, it's possible to configure the database so everyone can test this program by entering the database username and password in the "DB Config".
 By default, it uses the root user with no password.